Vamshi6665/vamshi6665/README.md

 ## Hi Github Users, I'm Vamshi Krishna 👋
 #### I'm a master's student at Northwest Missouri State University.I've previously worked for DXC Technologies.
 Geetanjali College of Engineering and Technology is where I earned my bachelor's degree in mechanical engineering
+- 🔭 I’m currently working on myfirstrepo and other course related work
+- 🌱 I’m currently learning Github and markdown.
+- 👯 I’m looking to collaborate on data analysis and Power Bi projects.
+- 🤔 I’m looking for help with the emerging new technologies and tools of AI.
+- 💬 Ask me about food,travel,bike related stuff.
+- 📫 How to reach me: email me on vamshi6665@gmail.com

 <!--
 **Vamshi6665/vamshi6665** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.